 - I developed a Photo Prayer Journal in a three-ring binder with a section for each grandchild.
 Each section had a profile sheet with the grandchild’s picture and information about their school, church, friends, and activities.
 This is followed with several blank pages on which I record my prayer concerns, hopes, and dreams for the grandchild.

 - God’s Word became a manual for learning how to pray more effectively for my grandchildren.
-I believe praying scripture unleashes the supernatural power of God in their lives.
-When I pray according to God’s Word, I am in line with His will.
-As I started claiming God’s promises and personalizing the scriptures for them, I experienced more confidence and boldness in my prayer life.
+I believe praying Scripture unleashes the supernatural power of God in their lives, because when I pray according to God’s Word, I am in line with his will.
+As I started claiming God’s promises and personalizing the Scriptures for them, I experienced more confidence and boldness in my prayer life.

 - New channels of communication opened with my older grandchildren when I asked how I could pray for them.
 For the younger children I consulted with their parents to keep abreast of specific concerns.
 Then I was able to pray more specifically for them.

-- A primary prayer for all my grandchildren is that they will come to realize how much God loves them — that He is always there for them — and that they will accept Jesus Christ as their personal Savior and spend eternity with Him.
+- A primary prayer for all my grandchildren is that they will come to realize how much God loves them — that he is always there for them — and that they will accept Jesus Christ as their Savior and King and spend eternity with him.

-Paul tells us in Romans 8:26 that the Holy Spirit intercedes for us when we don’t know what to pray for.
-The Holy Spirit knows the needs of my grandchildren so I ask him to intercede according to His will.
-It is comforting to me that I can put my concerns in God’s hand, leaving them with Him.
+Paul tells us in Romans 8:26 that the Holy Spirit intercedes for us when we don’t know how to pray.
+The Holy Spirit knows the needs of my grandchildren so I ask him to intercede according to his will.
+It is comforting to me that I can put my concerns in God’s hand, leaving them with him.
 It shifts the burden to God, instead of carrying it myself.
-The love I have for my grandchildren would like to control their lives and keep them from pain, disappointment, or discouragement.
+Because I love my grandchildren, I would like to control their lives and keep them from pain, disappointment, or discouragement.
 Humanly, I want to rescue them and pray, “Don’t let anything bad happen to them.”
 To which the Lord may say, “I need to allow disappointment, pain, and failure so they will learn to trust and obey me so I can pour my blessings on them.”
 It’s important I pray for God’s will in their lives.

 God has created my grandchildren for a unique purpose.
-I pray they will discover their dreams, be motivated to pursue them, and trust He will provide the resources.
+I pray they his purposes for them will become their dreams, that they will be motivated to pursue them, and that they will trust him to provide the resources.

 Blessings as a result